msg-CareerPaths/spring-training/chapters/opt-300-oauth.md

 > Use Postman to test that you are able to issue a token by providing the correct username and password for a customer (For this you will need an endpoint for authentication which will give you the token as response)
 > Also test that your endpoints are accessible only if a valid Bearer Token was added in the header of the request.
 >
+> The User can have one of the two roles: *Customer* or *Admin*.
+Some action can be performed only by an admin, such as product deletion.
+> Test that the application does not allow delete requests from customers, with Postman.
+>
+> *Hint: When the FE application will send requests to the BE application, the requests might fail due to missing CORS configuration.
+Check the provided resources to see how to fix this.*

 Further Resources: